Solar Impulse Foundation

-The Solar Impulse Foundation is an environmental non-profit project which is founded in 2003 by Bertrand Piccard and André Borschberg in collaboration with the Swiss Federal Institute of Technology in Lausanne.
+The Solar Impulse Foundation is an environmental non-profit project that is founded in 2003 by Bertrand Piccard and André Borschberg in collaboration with the Swiss Federal Institute of Technology in Lausanne.

 The foundation is known for its round-the-world flight in an entirely solar powered plane completed in 2016, as well as the Solar Impulse Efficient Solution label awarded to 1000 solutions that are both profitable and good for the planet.

 History

 The Solar Impulse Project

-The founder of the Solar Impulse Foundation Bertrand Piccard credits the inspiration for the Solar Impulse project to a round-the-world-flight he completed in a hot air balloon in March 1999 with aeronaut Brian Jones, fueled by liquid propane.
+The founder of the Solar Impulse Foundation, Bertrand Piccard, credits the inspiration for the Solar Impulse project to a round-the-world-flight he completed in a hot air balloon in March 1999 with aeronaut Brian Jones, fueled by liquid propane.

 When they landed with 40 kg remaining from 3.7 tons of propane, Piccard vowed to fly around the world again without the limitation of fuel.

 The Solar Impulse Foundation was formed in 2003, and the first solar test flights were completed in 2009.

 In 2015, Borschberg reported that the Solar Impulse project had cost 150 million Swiss francs or $160 million U.S. dollars.

 Round-the-World in a Solar Plane

-March 9, 2015, the Solar Impulse 2 entirely solar-powered flight piloted by Piccard and Borschberg took off from Abu Dhabi, circumnavigating the globe in 505 days.
-During the flight, the Solar Impulse Foundation engaged with schools and young people including video conferences with the pilots.
-The flight around the world in a solar-powered airplane was completed in 2016, and included an in-air interview with eighth UN Secretary-General Ban Ki-Moon.
+On March 9, 2015, the Solar Impulse 2, an entirely solar-powered flight piloted by Piccard and Borschberg, took off from Abu Dhabi, circumnavigating the globe in 505 days.
+During the flight, the Solar Impulse Foundation engaged with schools and young people, including video conferences with the pilots.
+The flight around the world in a solar-powered airplane was completed in 2016 and included an in-air interview with the eighth UN Secretary-General Ban Ki-Moon.

 World Alliance for Clean Technologies

 Piccard and the Solar Impulse Foundation announced the launch of the affiliated World Alliance for Clean Technologies network at the November 2016 United Nations Climate Change Conference in Marrakech, Morocco.
 The goal of the World Alliance is to help push startups with economically viable green solutions into public awareness where their products can be noticed by investors, corporations, and government leaders looking for clean solutions.
-By mid-2019 the alliance had registered 1,850 member companies.
+By mid-2019, the alliance had registered 1,850 member companies.
+In 2021, the Solar Impulse Foundation is launching a venture fund with BNP Paribas with a target size of 150 million euros and a growth and buyout platform (200 million euros) with Rothschild & Co and Air Liquide, with the aim of providing companies with capital to achieve the 1,000 solutions proclaimed by the Solar Impulse Foundation to protect the environment.